Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Methodology

-This subsection details the evolutionary search loop in MLES.
-Building upon the EoH framework~\cite{EoHpaper}, we integrate behavioral evidence analysis, thereby introducing a prototype implementation of MLES designed to discover high-performing programmatic policies.
-At each search step, parent selection determines the starting points, while evolutionary operators guide the sampling of new policies.
-By combining carefully designed operators with principled selection strategies, MLES achieves a dynamic balance between exploration and exploitation, facilitating the search for high-performing policies within the policy space.
+The pseudocode of the general MLES is shown in \textbf{Algorithm \ref{mles_algo}}.
+At each search step (Lines \ref{select_parent}-\ref{offspring_generation}), the process iterates through parent selection, prompt construction, and offspring generation.
+By combining carefully designed operators with principled parent selection strategies, MLES achieves a balance between exploration and exploitation, enabling effective navigation of the policy space.

-\paragraph{Evolutionary operators.} The core of MLES is a set of evolutionary operators that drive the generation of new policies.
-We define four operators, categorized into two types:
+The MLES framework is agnostic to the underlying search algorithm.
+In this study, we instantiate it using the established Evolution of Heuristics (EoH)~\citep{Eohpaper} as the evolutionary backbone.
+EoH uses natural-language ``Thought'' to elicit LLM reasoning, thereby guiding coherent search over the heuristic space.
+In our instantiation (referred to as MLES-EoH, hereafter simply MLES), we integrate \textit{visual feedback-driven behavior analysis} into the policy generation pipeline to discover high-performing programmatic policies.
+We deliberately minimize structural changes to the search operators and maintain a consistent evolutionary loop.
+This design provides a controlled experimental platform that rigorously isolates the impact of visual feedback-driven behavior analysis, distinguishing our contribution from performance gains that might otherwise stem from complex genetic operators or search strategies.

+\textbf{Parent selection.} (Line~\ref{select_parent}) Parent policies are selected from the policy pool using \textit{exponential rank selection}, a standard method in EC~\citep{6791924}.
+In this scheme, policies are ranked by performance, and the selection probability $p_i$ for the policy at rank $r_i$ is proportional to an exponential decay of its rank, typically expressed as $p_i \propto e^{-c \cdot r_i}$.
+Unlike traditional evolutionary algorithms, where mutation is cheap, MLES relies on MLLM inference to generate offspring.
+Therefore, maintaining high selection pressure is critical for sample efficiency.
+This scheme prioritizes high-performing individuals for exploitation while preserving a non-zero probability for lower-ranked policies to aid exploration, ensuring diversity is not prematurely lost.

+\textbf{Policy pool management.} (Line~\ref{manage_final}) Upon generation and evaluation, offspring are filtered for redundancy.
+To maintain population quality, the top \(N\) individuals, ranked by quantitative metrics, are retained for the next generation, facilitating progressive refinement.